 Informed Consent

 Good communication with a patient is critical for informed consent.
-The patient becomes well informed by explaining - in simple, straightforward terms - the dental procedure and the chance of adverse effects.
+The importance of communication in dentistry lies in building trust with patients, ensuring they fully understand their treatment options, and enhancing overall patient care and satisfaction.
+The patient becomes well informed by explaining – in simple, straightforward terms – the dental procedure and the chance of adverse effects.

 They will have clear expectations of the risks and benefits of the treatment.
 Explaining the process to the patient creates a space for the patient to ask questions to clear up any misinterpretations.